BenchLabs/bench-technology-handbook/how-we-make-commitments.md

 ## Terms

-**_Commitment_**: Commitments are our best tool for talking about the future we're creating in concrete terms.
+**_Commitment_**: Commitments are our best tool for talking about the future in concrete terms.
 They have two key components: "the thing I will do" and "by when".
 Each commitment is an individual choice—no one can "commit you to something" (well, other than to an asylum).
-It is something that _only you can do_.
-It is through individuals making powerful commitments about how they will shape the future that we build an incredible company. *Important:* Commitments are made based on our current understanding of the world.
+It is something that _only you can do_, and when you do it, you have the power to create whatever future you want.
+This is a hugely important concept, and we believe it is key to building an incredible company. *Important:* Commitments are made based on our current understanding of the world.
 We receive new information every day, and often this information changes how we think about this future. **When this happens, we must update our commitments so they once again represent the future as we see it.** This is not failure, this is the system working as intended.

-**_Dissatisfaction_**: A general belief that things can be better than they are.
+**_Dissatisfaction_**: A general belief that things can be better than they are in a certain domain.
 In the real world, "dissatisfaction" often has negative connotations—but not at Bench.
 Dissatisfaction is the requisite first step for any change, big or small.
 Glory in it!

 **_Concern_**: Very closely related to dissatisfaction, but often related to the perceived downsides of what you are dissatisfied with.
 Often looks like "I am concerned that because of situation X, thing Y will happen."
 As an individual, you can analyze your concerns to find your dissatisfaction.
 As a leader or collaborator, you can listen to concerns and dig in to find the underlying dissatisfaction.

 **_Satisfaction_**: The opposite of dissatisfaction.
-You're happy with how things are.
-(Just don't be satisfied to _too_ long.)
+You're happy with how things are in a certain domain.
+(Just don't be satisfied _too_ long.)

 **_Conditions of Satisfaction_**: What needs to be true for you to be satisfied?